intel/kernel-fuzzer-for-xen-project/README.md

 sudo insmod testmodule.ko
 ```

 The VM's console should now appear frozen.
 This is normal and what's expected.
 You can exit the console with `CTRL+]`.
-The `kernel-fuzzer` should have now also exited with a message `Parent ready`.
+The `kfx` should have now also exited with a message `Parent ready`.

 # 18. Start fuzzing using AFL <a name="section-18"></a>
 ---------------------------------